MULTI-AGENCY DATA INTEGRATION PROJECT (MADIP) RESEARCH PROJECTS

 Pathways to success - Understanding positive trajectories for vulnerable people (2018)

 The purpose of this project is to identify and explore the factors that are consistent amongst disadvantaged and vulnerable people who go on to achieve positive outcomes.
 By using health and social welfare information available through the MADIP dataset we can explore what factors underlie resilience in these instances.
-The findings of this proposed project will be used for support development and implementation of the NSW Government’s Human Services Outcomes Framework and to assist work improving the lives of vulnerable children and their families.
+The findings of this project will be used for support development and implementation of the NSW Government’s Human Services Outcomes Framework and to assist work improving the lives of vulnerable children and their families.

 South Australian Department of Treasury and Finance